mjrafferty/apollo-zsh-theme/README.md

 #### Rulers

 Rulers can be used in multiline prompts to bridge the left and right prompt.
 The text for these can be made up of strings of any length.
-Depending on terminal width, the string will be repeated as needed, and will resize with termainal window size changes.
+Depending on terminal width, the string will be repeated as needed, and will resize with terminal window size changes.
 Rulers can be configured to be unique on each prompt line.

 Option|Type|Description
 ---|---|---